monaCEERMA/deep-learning-class/README.md

 # Deep Learning Class

-This code is used in deep learning practical lectures.
+This code is used in deep learning practical lectures in CIn/UFPE, Brazil.